All Elite Wrestling: Effects of the COVID-19 pandemic (2020–2021)

-Return to live touring
+Return to live touring and ROH purchase (2021–2022)

-In May 2021, AEW announced that they would be returning to live touring, beginning with a special episode of Dynamite titled Road Rager on July 7 in Miami, in turn becoming the first major professional wrestling promotion to resume live touring during the COVID-19 pandemic.
+In May 2021, AEW announced that they would be returning to live touring, beginning with a special episode of Dynamite titled Road Rager on July 7 in Miami, Florida, in turn becoming the first major professional wrestling promotion to resume live touring during the COVID-19 pandemic.
 Road Rager was also the first in a four-week span of special Dynamite episodes called the "Welcome Back" tour, which continued with the two-part Fyter Fest on July 14 and 21 in Cedar Park and Garland, Texas, respectively, and then concluded with Fight for the Fallen on July 28 in Charlotte, North Carolina.
 In June, AEW announced that the September 22 episode of Dynamite would be another special episode titled Grand Slam and would be AEW's New York City debut, a city primarily known as home territory for WWE, as well as their first full event held in a stadium.
 The event would also become AEW's most attended event, with over 20,000 spectators.

 On August 20, 2021, CM Punk joined AEW.
 It was Punk's comeback to professional wrestling after leaving WWE in 2014.

 On August 27, 2021, it was revealed that Dark would begin being taped at its own set within Universal Studios Florida in Orlando at Soundstage 21.

-On the March 2, 2022 episode of AEW Dynamite, Tony Khan announced that he had acquired professional wrestling promotion Ring of Honor (ROH) from Sinclair Broadcast Group.